Boffyz/Bootlogos-for-A135F/README.md

 ## Important Distinctions

 1. This project targets the **bootlogo** that plays after the bootlogo, during the Android system startup.
-2. They are not for samsung phones with stock (rooted) oneui as their os
+2. They are both for samsung phones with stock (rooted) oneui and aosp as their os

 ## How It Works